 Activity to try: Listen to the three-part series on college (season one, episodes 4-6), and have a class discussion.
 Trust me, there will be plenty to talk about.

-Each episode of This American Life centers around a theme, with most being journalistic at the core, but some are comedic.
-This podcast is hard to generalize, especially after over 600 episodes.
-But the amount of episodes, and it’s massive popularity, should speak for itself.
+Each episode of This American Life centers around a theme.
+Most are journalistic at the core, but some are comedic.
+This podcast is hard to generalize, especially after hundreds of episodes.
+But the number of episodes and the podcast’s massive popularity should speak for themselves.

 Activity to try: Have students take a theme from an episode and write their own report or story surrounding that theme.